 Rogers and Manslow

 In my opinion, first complete Humanistic formulation needs to be attributed to Carl Rogers (1942).
 The American psychologist was strongly inspired by Otto Rank.
 He worked towards the goal of self-development and helped his patients to create a more creative and healthier functioning.
-Rogers coined the term ‘Actualising Tendency’, which was also described by Abraham Manslow as ‘Self-Actualisation’.
-Manslow described this as one of the basic human needs.
+Rogers coined the term ‘Actualising Tendency’, which was also described by Abraham Maslow as ‘Self-Actualisation’.
+Maslow described this as one of the basic human needs.
 I see Rogers and Manslow as the fathers of what we now call Humanistic Psychotherapy.
 Their work was positive and creative and in strong opposition to what they viewed as the pessimistic psychoanalytic views.